wechuli/learning_typescript/notes.md

 - Strongly couples classes together

 In general, reach for interfaces in code reuse unless we are in a scenario where we have different objects that are closely related, where you can use abstract classes and inheritance.

+### Enums

+- Follow near-identical syntax rules as normal objects
+- Creates an object with the same keys and values when converted from TS to JS
+- Primary goal is to signal to other engineers that these are all closely related values
+- Use whenever we have a small fixed set of values that are all closely related and know at compile time.

+### Type Assetions

+Sometimes you'll end up in a situation where you'll know more about a value than TypeScript does.
+Usually this will happen when you know the type of some entity could be more specific than its current type.
+Type assertions are a way to tell the compiler “trust me, I know what I’m doing.”
+A type assertion is like a type cast in other languages, but performs no special checking or restructuring of data.
+It has no runtime impact, and is used purely by the compiler.
+TypeScript assumes that you, the programmer, have performed any special checks that you need.

+### Generics

+- Like function arguments, but for types in class/function definitions
+- Allows us to define the type of a property/argument/return value at a future point
+- Used heavily when writing reusable code.

+A major part of software engineering is building components that not only have well-defined and consistent APIs, but are reusable.
+One of the main tools in the toolbox for creating reusable components is generics, that is, being able to create a component that can work over a variety of types rather than on a single one.
+This allows users to consume these components and use their own types.